 Euphrasia (euphrasia officinalis) or eyebright is an herb the name of which comes from the Greek word euphrosyne which means "gladness."

-Euphrasia has several chemical compounds such as the tannin Euphrasia-Tannin acid, glucose, and mannite, which is a crystalline water-soluble sweet-tasting alcohol.
+Euphrasia has several chemical compounds such as the tannin euphrasia-tannin acid, glucose, and mannite, which is a crystalline water-soluble sweet-tasting alcohol.
 Euphrasia is a remedy that becomes effective very fast and assists in brightening the eyes and clearing blockages.

 Euphrasia has been used for centuries for various eye problems.
 The flower of Eyebright, also known as Euphrasia and ocularia, somewhat resembles a bloodshot eye, which may have been part of what led ancient peoples to value this plant for eye problems.